Fekide/strapi-plugin-translate/README.md

 ## Features

-- fill in and translate any locale from another already defined locale
+- Fill in and translate any locale from another already defined locale
+- Translation is restricted by permissions to avoid misuse of api quota
 - Configure which field types are translated
   - standard text fields and nested components by default
   - **uid fields are not translated** by default because they might not result in the same translation as the attached field\